josszt/phase1-projects/notes.md

 - Experimented with `range(start, stop, step)`
 - Pushed updated script to GitHub using VS Code Source Control
 - Created automated script that appends a new day entry to notes.md
+- Amended code to atuomatically detect the last day and incrememnt the day number
+- Amended code to append a formatted Markdown heading and template to notes.md
+- Amended code to automatically add a Table of Contents (TOC) entry at the top

 **File(s):**
 `day3_loops.py`